muratk5n/thirdwave/en/README.md

 ---

-Provaris CEO says 'it's very clear Europe has 10 million tons of demand [for H2] by 2030'.
+Video: Provaris CEO: 'it's very clear Europe has 10 million tons of demand [for H2] by 2030'.

 [[-]](https://youtu.be/JgyD2k1xWEI?t=86)